The goal of this blog is to explore the inner workings of plants, on which we all depend for our existence.

 In May, 2008, I said goodbye to academia, and so now I have time to pursue other interests, such as this blog.

 This weblog is dedicated to the memory of Dr. Dave Rayle, who was both mentor and friend.

 Dave was a member of the faculty in the Dept. of Biology at San Diego State University for many years.

-He, along with Prof. Bob Cleland at the University of Washington, discovered how the plant hormone auxin stimulates plant cell growth.
+He, along with Prof. Bob Cleland at the University of Washington, investigated how the plant hormone auxin stimulates plant cell growth.

-Known as the “Acid Growth Theory” (PDF), this hypothesis has become one of the fundamental concepts in plant physiology and developmental biology.
+During the course of this research they developed a theory known as the “Acid Growth” theory (PDF), which has become one of the fundamental concepts in plant physiology and developmental biology.

 And the acid growth theory may also have implications beyond the plant hormone auxin, since the acidification of the cell wall may also play a role in the growth of other walled cells, such as in fungi and protists.